sakarisalmi/42-Pipex/README.md

 two
 >
 ```
-You can chain as many commands together as you want, and yes, that means you can do some pretty powerful stuff.
+You can chain as many commands together as you want and yes, that means you can do some pretty powerful stuff.
 Of course, you can always use redirections and piping together.
 ```
 > cat example.txt
 one